View Hunter Temme's Obituary on HTRNews.com and share memories

 Godspeed my precious angel.
 Legends never die…..

-Published in Manitowoc Lakeshore Chronicle from May 22 to May 31, 2020
+Published in Manitowoc Herald Times Reporter from May 26 to May 27, 2020